yonkeenn/ProjectSQL_Challenge/README.md

 # ProjectSQL_Challenge_1

+1. Connect with container SQL + alpine: create a docket file.
+Output in docker-hub, for later usage
+2. Connect with dbeaver-ce
+3. Use sql script
+4. Connect with tableau for seeing insights.

 ## Case Study Questions
 Each of the following case study questions can be answered using a single SQL statement: